 13:6 Hear now my reasoning, and hearken to the pleadings of my lips.

-Job asks: Do you not mock God by calling him unrighteous for my affliction if I have not sinned?
+Job says: Do not mock God by calling him unrighteous for my affliction if I have not sinned.
 Job knows that he has not sinned yet Job will not allow his sufferings to cause him to speak against God; Job is faithful in good times and in sorrows.

 13:7 Will ye speak wickedly for God? and talk deceitfully for him?
 13:8 Will ye accept his person? will ye contend for God?
 13:9 Is it good that he should search you out? or as one man mocketh another, do ye so mock him?
 13:10 He will surely reprove you, if ye do secretly accept persons.